Parents who choose to educate their child at home must first register their child with the VRQA.

 If your initial submission is incomplete or has details missing, we will contact you to request more information.
 We will also give a due date for the requested information to be provided to us.

-Please be aware your application may take up to 28 days to assess once we receive your complete application.
+In most cases, applications will be assessed within 10 days.
+However, some applications may take up to 28 days to assess once we receive a complete application.

 Once your child is registered, you will assume the overall responsibility for their education.